Canada

 Old chimney in the middle of the forest.

 When we returned from the biking trip, the park was almost empty as the main activities had already wrapped up by 4 pm.
-The place on the pictures below is where at least 100 people were looking for wooden eggs a few hours ago.
+The place in the pictures below is where at least 100 people were looking for wooden eggs a few hours ago.
 And now it's completely empty!

 Directions